OSGH-web/balloon-movement-demo/README_collision.md

 - GasCan: Layer = None, Mask = 1 (Only needs to collide w/ Player on L1)

 # Note to Ben:
-- Debug Menu --> Visible Collision Shapes is great for debugging.
+- Debug Menu --> Visible Collision Shapes and Visible Navigation is great for debugging.
 - I added layer names to layer 1,2 and 3.
 Mouse over it in the physics layers or click the 3 dots to see them.